California voters elected a record 50 women to the state Legislature in November. It has been a long, tough road to more power.

 “If you needed a reminder, you got one today.
 Women are still marginalized and easily dismissed,” she said in a statement on the ballot designation decision.
 “But I refuse to accept that as our fate.
 Let this be a rallying cry.
 Elect more women.”

 The Nov.
-8 election presents a big opportunity for women.
-With a number of seats up for grabs due to redistricting and a wave of retirements, the number of female legislators could rise above the current record of 39 of 120 seats.
+8 election delivered on a big opportunity for women.
+With a number of seats up for grabs due to redistricting and a wave of retirements, the number of female legislators rose to 50 from the current record of 39 of 120 seats.

 The overturning of Roe vs. Wade has also generated more energy among female voters and highlighted the importance of having women in policy-making roles — even in California, where abortion rights are protected.